 If your order is not automatically sent, but you do need it fast, it is advisable to contact us directly.
 Usually, your order will be sent manually within a few minutes.
 The desired amount of bitcoins is always immediately reserved, which means you don’t have to worry about the exchange rate in the meantime.

-Your bank account needs to be verified once for orders over 50 euros.
+Your bank account needs to be verified once for your first purchase.
 The bitcoins will be reserved for you immediately, but they will only be sent when the verification process has been completed.
 See also: verification

 When your bank account is verified and you see a bitcoin transaction-ID on our transaction overview, it means the bitcoins have been sent to your wallet.
 You should receive your bitcoins (almost) immediately.
 During peak times we group transactions together, it could take a few minutes before bitcoins are sent.
 In addition, our fraud detection system checks on unusual characteristics in transactions.
 When a transaction is classified as “highly unusual”, it will be reviewed manually.
 This may delay the processing of the transaction or result in the request of additional information.